yodit93/dynamic-form-builder/README.md

 # 📖 Dynamic Form Builder: <a name="about-project"></a>

 > Dynamic Form builder is a front end project that allows users to create forms dynamically.
 The user can add different types of fields to the form and also delete them.
-The user can also preview the form before submitting it.
+The user can also preview the form while building in real time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>